saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 ## What You’ll Need

 * A Sauce Labs account ([Log in](https://accounts.saucelabs.com/am/XUI/#login/) or sign up for a [free trial license](https://saucelabs.com/sign-up)).
-* A working development environment for one of the supported Selenium languages: Java, C#, Python, or Ruby.
+* A working development environment for one of the supported Selenium languages (Java, Python, Ruby, or C#).
 Although Selenium has JavaScript bindings, we recommend using WebdriverIO when running tests on Sauce Labs.
-* Strongly recommended: use one of the programming languages officially supported by Selenium 4 (Java, JavaScript, Python, Ruby, or C#).
+* Recommended: use one of the programming languages officially supported by Selenium 4 (JavaScript, Java, Python, Ruby, or C#).

 ## W3C WebDriver-Compliant Sessions

 Selenium 4 deprecates support for legacy JSON Wire Protocol (JWP).
-As part of this change, Selenium is moving away from the less structured Desired Capabilities classes to Browser Options classes.
+As part of this change, Selenium is moving away from the less-structured Desired Capabilities classes to Browser Options classes.
 * Facilitates creation of [W3C-Compliant WebDriver Capabilities](/dev/w3c-webdriver-capabilities).
 * Simplifies the configuration needed to start a new session.
 * Allows you to set both defined W3C Capabilities, and browser-specific settings.